 Getting government loans for college changed radically on July 1.
-All federally guaranteed student loans are now issued directly through the Department of Education.
+All federally student loans are now issued directly through the Department of Education.
 The change was part of the health care reform bill passed in March that had bank lobbyists kicking and screaming.
-The government has removed banks as the middleman for federally guaranteed student loans, and ended the billions of taxpayer dollars in subsidies paid to banks for pushing paper on those loans
+The government has removed banks as the middleman for federally student loans, and ended the billions of taxpayer dollars in subsidies paid to banks for pushing paper on those loans

 Federal student loan shift saves taxpayers billions

 The end of student loan subsidies for big banks will create $68 billion in savings over the next 10 years, according to government estimates.
 As of July 1, all colleges and universities participating in federal student loan programs will be required to offer all new loans through the Federal Direct Loan Program (FDLP).
 The government claims the FDLP is a more reliable lender for students and more cost-effective for taxpayers.

 All new government loans for college are now issued directly through the Department of Education’s Direct Loan program.
 USA Today reports that the FDLP eliminates the Federal Family Education Loan Program (FFELP), which had allowed banks and other commercial lenders to offer federally loans.
 Affected loans include subsidized and unsubsidized Stafford Loans for undergraduate and graduate students, as well as PLUS (Parent Loan for Undergraduate Students) for parents and PLUS loans for graduate and professional degree students.
 Changes to these loans under the new program include:

 All PLUS loans now have lower interest rates than they did under FFELP (7.9 percent vs. 8.5 percent).

 Origination fees for Direct Stafford loans dropped to 1 percent from 1.5 percent.